![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 and 610x) – Nice

-together with and edge
+D) almost merged together with and edge on located on

-from end to end.
+to end.
 Component A

-a 5:1 considerably faint thin even surface brightness
+is a 5:1 considerably faint thin even surface brightness

 streak.
 The

-stellar core seen in my 22” was very
+stellar core seen in my 22” was very difficult to

-time at 610x.
+610x.
 0.7’

 long and PA = 0 degrees.
 Component B

-a 5:2 elongated glow with a brighter small center.
+is a 5:2 elongated glow with a brighter small center.
 Defined edges.
 The west end

 very slightly hooks to the north.
 PA = 60